Arthur-Milchior/anki-latex-header-footer/README.md

 Using add-on [112201952](https://ankiweb.net/shared/info/112201952)
 you can have new-line in your configuration.
 It would be more readable !

+## Version 2.0
+Anki 2.0 does not have configuration manager.
+Instead, to use it:
+1. In main browser
+2. Select "change LaTeX"
+3. Enter the LaTeX header
+4. Enter the LaTeX footer

 ## Links, licence and credits

 Key         |Value